 Which might be categorised as dangerous and which as risky?
+Which risks might young people feel under pressure to take?

 Taking one of the 'risky' behaviours, students are asked for one way in which that risk could be managed so that the possibility of harm is reduced.
 Give students 15 seconds of thinking time for each risky behaviour so that everyone has an answer.
 Then invite quick-fire responses using a sponge ball or similar to determine whose turn it is to share an answer.
-The idea is that students will come up with a range of risk management strategies for various behaviours.
+The idea is that students will come up with a range of risk management strategies for various behaviours; a toolkit for staying safe.